TRUSTED BY THOUSANDS NATIONWIDE!

 • Riverdale Country School, ranked one of the best private schools in New York

-• High School Math Science and Engineering at CCNY, a highly-selective pubic STEM academy
+• High School Math Science and Engineering at CCNY, a highly-selective public STEM academy

-Manhattan is also the site of some of the country’s most prestigious colleges and universities, including Julliard, Columbia University, Barnard College, and New York University (NYU), just to name a few.
+Manhattan is also the site of some of the country’s most prestigious colleges and universities, including Juilliard, Columbia University, Barnard College, and New York University (NYU), just to name a few.

 It may be an island, but Manhattan is extensively connected to its neighboring boroughs by means of subways, buses, and commuter lines managed by the Metropolitan Transportation Authority (MTA).

 New York’s subway system operates 24 hours a day, seven days a week, taking residents and visitors into Manhattan, out of Manhattan, and around the city.
-That’s good news for anyone looking to travel the city on a budget, since you can hop on for just $2.90 a ride.
+That’s good news for anyone looking to travel the city on a budget.
 If you’d rather travel by car, you can traverse a variety of primary roadways connecting Manhattan to the rest of NYC, including the West Side Highway, FDR Drive, and the Queens-Midtown Tunnel.

 You could spend years in Manhattan and never run out of things to see and places to explore.
 Where to start then?
 How about with one of the borough’s most celebrated landmarks, such as: